darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 draft: false
 ---

-You can perform almost any action in darktable with a keyboard/mouse shortcut.
+You can perform almost any action in Ansel with a keyboard/mouse shortcut.
 You can also use various other input devices, including MIDI devices and game controllers -- see the [midi device support](../special-topics/midi-device-support.md) section for details.
 These are referred to as _external devices_ or just _devices_ in this guide.

 # defining shortcuts

-A _shortcut_ is a combination of key or button presses and/or mouse or device movements that performs an _action_ in darktable.
+A _shortcut_ is a combination of key or button presses and/or mouse or device movements that performs an _action_ in Ansel.

-A single action may have multiple shortcuts but a single shortcut can only be linked to one action in a given darktable view -- you can't chain actions together except by applying a preset or style.
+A single action may have multiple shortcuts but a single shortcut can only be linked to one action in a given Ansel view -- you can't chain actions together except by applying a preset or style.
 You can, however, set up a single shortcut that does one thing in the lighttable view, say, and another in the darkroom view.

 ## initiating a shortcut

 A shortcut must be initiated by either

 - pressing a key on the keyboard; or
 - pressing a button or moving a knob/joystick on an external device

-You cannot initiate a shortcut by moving your mouse or pressing one of its buttons, as these actions are used to interact with darktable's UI.
+You cannot initiate a shortcut by moving your mouse or pressing one of its buttons, as these actions are used to interact with Ansel's UI.

 ## simple shortcuts